sand, blush and white colored 5 inch ceramic pots potted with marble queen pothos, needle point ivy, and calathea beauty start houseplants

 Drill Drainage Holes

-If you are able to use a drill, you can create your own drainage holes in your planter.
+If you are able to use a drill, you can create your own pot drainage holes.

 Finding the right bit is important to make sure you can properly penetrate the material of your plant pot.

-This method typically consists of potting up your plant in a smaller container with drainage holes, then placing the smaller pot inside the larger decorative pot.
+This method typically consists of potting up your plant in a smaller container with drainage holes, then place the smaller pot inside the larger, decorative pot.

-For our modern indoor plant hanger, we suggest leaving your plant in it’s grow pot!
-Then, just place the grow pot into the decorative pot – here are some of our favorite pots from our online shop – perfectly sized for your Plant Hanger.
+For our modern indoor hanging planter, we suggest leaving your plant in it's grow pot!
+Then, just place the grow pot into your pot - here are some of our favorite pots from our online shop - perfectly sized for your plant hanger.

 Every time you need to water, simply remove the grow pot or smaller container and water it in the sink.
 When it’s finished draining, replace it in the decorative pot.
-Easy peasy, and you won’t damage the beautiful hardwood base of your BRAID & WOOD modern indoor Plant Hanger.
+Easy peasy, and you won't damage the beautiful hardwood base of your modern indoor plant hanger from Braid & Wood.

 So now we’ve explored whether plant holders need holes and found the answer, you might be wondering if there are any plants that can be planted in a holder without holes!